-Committed to financial
+Committed to access,

-inclusion and well-being
+growth and well-being

-Capital One’s historic community benefits plan, which was developed as part of our proposed acquisition of Discover Financial Services, totals more than $265 billion in lending, investing and philanthropy over five years.
+Capital One’s historic community benefits plan, which was developed as part of our acquisition of Discover Financial Services, totals more than $265 billion in lending, investing and philanthropy over five years.

 The five-year plan is designed to: